edubart/nelua-lang/docs/pages/overview.md

 ```

 The advantage of capturing by its stack reference is that the closure becomes much more lightweight
-because we don't need to promote to heap variables or use the garbage collector, but the disadvantage is that the function can not be called outside is parent scope, making this more unsafe and is responsability of the programmer to make sure this doesn't happen otherwise would cause an undefined behaviour and potentially a crash.
+because we don't need to promote to heap variables or use the garbage collector, but the disadvantage is that the function can not be called outside is parent scope, making this more unsafe and is responsibility of the programmer to make sure this doesn't happen otherwise would cause an undefined behavior and potentially a crash.

 ### Top scope closures